underscoreio/scalaxhack-2016/README.md

 - **ADD YOUR PROJECTS HERE**

-## Workshop Proposals
+## Proposals for talks/workshops/round-tables

-Ideas for talks, round-tables, and interactive sessions.
+Ideas for talks, round-tables, workshops, and interactive sessions.
 Anywhere from 10 to 60 minutes in length.
 Sessions will be voted on unconference-style, so some suggestions may not be taken up on the day.